Performance Breakdown

 Dyson takes their stick vacuum line to the next level by adding a wet/dry attachment.

-Unlike other wet/dry cordless vacuums that are bulky and have limited versatility, the V15S Submarine provides the same flexibility as its older Dyson models but with an added tool for handling wet messes they call the Submarine.
+Unlike other wet/dry cordless vacuums that are bulky and have limited versatility, the V15S Submarine offers the same flexibility as its older Dyson models, but with an added tool for handling wet messes, which they call the Submarine.

 New Wet/Dry Tool

-This tool is basically a roller with a water tank for storing clean and dirty liquid to mop floors.
+This tool is basically a roller with a water tank for storing clean and dirty liquids to mop floors.

-Of course, there are trade-offs with the added versatility, particularly having a smaller capacity, so you’ll need to refill the water tank more frequently.
+Of course, there are trade-offs with the added versatility, particularly in terms of a smaller capacity, so you’ll need to refill the water tank more frequently.

 Hard Floor and Carpet Specific Nozzles

-Like the V15 Detect, the V15S Submarine has nozzles designed for hard floors and carpets.
+Like the V15 Detect, the V15S Submarine features nozzles designed for use on hard floors and carpets.

 For those unfamiliar with vacuum history, Dyson was the first to introduce the soft roller, and it takes it a step further by adding a green laser to help track dust.